CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 In order to prevent files from being altered unnoticed, sufficient security measures should be taken.
 Depending on the data format and protection requirements, suitable methods SHOULD be selected.
 These include, for example, digital signatures and other cryptographic methods, copyright notices or the use of file formats that make subsequent changes or partial further processing more difficult.
 Employees SHOULD be informed about which security mechanisms should be used and how they should be used.

-#### ORP.5.A10 Classification of information (CIA)
+#### ORP.5.A10 Classification of Information (CIA)

 There are in many areas of an institution information that has a higher need for protection or special restrictions, such.
 Personal, financial, confidential or copyrighted information.
 Depending on their categorization, they are subject to different restrictions when dealing with them.
 Therefore, if possible, all information should be classified according to its protection needs and, if possible, marked.
 Employees SHOULD regularly be advised of the careful handling of information and of the restrictions on the handling of classified data.

 #### ORP.5.A11 Survey of the legal framework for cryptographic processes and products [IT operation, person responsible for the individual applications] (CI)

 When using cryptographic products, various legal conditions must be observed.
-The legal framework for the use of cryptographic processes and products SHOULD be determined and documented for all countries in which they are to be used.
+The legal framework for the use of cryptographic procedures and products SHOULD be determined and documented for all countries in which they are to be used.

 4 Further Information
 ------------------------------